Vassar-Robot-Competition-2018/teamC/notebook/week-9.md

 Our primary goal for this week was to get our sensors working properly.
 Our secondary goal was to continue designing a new body to accommodate the additional board for the servos, and possibly implement some block catching mechanism.

 ## New RGB Sensor Values
 Like last week, most of our time this week was spent troubleshooting issues with the additional RGB sensor.
 We were able to use the SoftI2C color detection code to collect values from both RGB sensors simultaneously, but we are no longer able to calculate color temp, which we previously used to help distinguish between border colors.
-However, we got around this by using just the red, green, and blue values to distinguish between tape colors, and the lux value to distinguish between mat and tape.
+We got around this by using just the red, green, and blue values to distinguish between tape colors, and the lux value to distinguish between mat and tape.
 One additional issue we ran into is that the RGB sensors get slightly different values, warranting separate left and right functions for detecting quadrant borders:

 ```c++
 void detect_quadrant_left() {